Class Substring.RepeatingPattern

 • match

-public abstract Stream<Substring.Match> match(String input)
+public final Stream<Substring.Match> match(String input)

 Applies this pattern against string and returns a stream of each iteration.